 Storm drainage on site will be handled with enclosed storm sewer.
 Storm sewer has been designed per City of Lee's Summit standards, to the 10-year storm.
-Streets and parking lots will be provided with curb, gutter, and curb inlets to divert local drainage into the storm sewer system.
-Multiple storm sewer lines, consisting of RCP and HDPE, will collect stormwater from the proposed development and convey it to the Little Blue River.
-The enclosed storm sewer will discharge into the Little Blue River along various points throughout the project.
-Storm sewer layout and calculations can be found in Appendix C.
+Two RCP storm sewer lines will collect water from the proposed development and convey it to the Little Blue River.
+Storm sewer layout and calculations can be found in Appendix C. Future paved conditions were used for storm sewer calculations.
+Additional storm sewer and site design will be submitted at time of the final development plan.